North Korea confirms mystery woman is leader's wife

 "Although Kim Jong-un continues a one-man dictatorship, he is expected to have a more open attitude in culture than in the Kim Jong-il era."

+Some observers in South Korea speculated she was a singer, Hyon Song-wol, he dated years ago before his father put a stop to it, but who was now back on the scene.

-North Korean state broadcaster named Kim's wife as Ri Sol-ju, but did not say when the two were married.
+But the North Korean state broadcaster named his wife as Ri Sol-ju, without giving details.
+It is not clear when the two tied the knot.

 South Korea's Yonhap News Agency said she had been a member of a troupe of performance artists and had received etiquette training for about six months before taking on the role of first lady, quoting a source familiar with the state's inner workings.